chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

   static_configs:
     - targets: ["<ip_addr>:9100"]
 ```

 * The modified parameter in the prometheus.yml file should look like the following example.
 ```
 scrape_configs:
   # The job name is added as a label `job=<job_name>` to any timeseries scraped from this config.
-  - job_name: "prometheus"

-    # metrics_path defaults to '/metrics'
-    # scheme defaults to 'http'.

-    static_configs:
-      - targets: ["10.100.10.131:9090"]

   - job_name: "node-exporter"
     static_configs:
       - targets: ["10.100.10.131:9100"]
 ```

 Static configs for Node Exporter

-Note the following:
-Node Exporter listens to port 9100 for the prometheus server to scrape the data.
-Confirm that you followed the steps for creating instance firewall rules as outlined in the Step 1: Complete the prerequisites section of this tutorial.

 * As with the configuration of the prometheusjob_name, replace <ip_addr> with the static IP address that's attached to your EC2 instance.

-* Save your changes and quit Vim.
+* Save your changes and quit vi.

 * Enter the following command to restart the Prometheus service so that the changes to the configuration file can take effect.
 ```